21 August 2021

 Topics we will discuss include:

 We will explore how minority writers react to the societal, political and cultural processes that define our current moment, and look at the methodological implications of entangled histories.
-On the final day of the summer school participants will give a presentation.
+On the final day of the summer school participants will give a presentation in which they will discuss a topic borrowed from their field of study within the framework of one or two concepts or theoretical perspectives examined during the week.
+In a shared presentation a comparative focus is highly recommended.

 Dr. P. Broomans, European Languages and Cultures